Skip to main content

 How motion-based retention works

-The industry-standard motion-based recording is never considered 100% effective, and some missed events are expected.
-To combat this, when motion-based retention is enabled, the footage will continue to be recorded on a 24/7 basis.
-This provides a three-day buffer period to review any events containing limited motion (e.g. <5% total scene coverage), events in low light conditions (e.g. at night time), or events with far-away objects for significant events.
-After this three-day safety net, the camera trims footage based on its index of motion events.
+The industry-standard motion-based recording is not 100% reliable, and some events may be missed.
+To address this, when motion-based retention is enabled, the camera records continuously for 24/7 coverage.
+This creates a three-day buffer period to review events with limited motion (e.g., less than 5% scene coverage), low light conditions (e.g., at night time), or distant objects.
+After this three-day period, the camera trims footage based on its motion event index.

 Drawing a Region of Interest for MBR automatically affects your stored retention, please read till the end of the document.